demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

 Async<'a> -> Async<'b>
 ```

 We can again make use of the Chessie library again by using its `map` function.
-This map function like other `map` functions in the fsharp standard module, takes a function as its input to do the mapping.
+This map function like other `map` functions in the fsharp standard module takes a function as its input to do the mapping.

 ```fsharp
 'a -> 'b -> Async<'a> -> Async<'b>
 ```

 The easier way to understand is to think `Async` as a box.
-All mapping function does is takes the value out of the `Async` box, perform the mapping, then put it to back to a new `Async` box and return it.
+All mapping function does is takes the value out of the `Async` box, perform the mapping using the provided function, then put it to back to a new `Async` box and return it.

 ![Async Map](/img/fsharp/series/fstweet/async-map.png)